vip306/IDS-Module1-alt3-New/chapter9.md

 ## 1. Conditional expressions

 What will this conditional expression return?
 Run it from the console.

+(Type the commands or copy and paste them in the console, and hit ENTER on your keyboard.)

 ```{r}
 x <- c(1,2,-3,4)